diegopereyra99/docflow/document-analyzer-spec.md

-# Document Analyzer – Technical Specification
+# AI Document Analyzer – Technical Specification

 ## 1. Purpose

-Document Analyzer is a generic, reusable service for **document understanding and structured extraction** using LLMs (Gemini or any future model).
+AI Document Analyzer is a generic, reusable service for **document understanding and structured extraction** using LLMs (Gemini or any future model).
 It is designed to be product-grade and client-agnostic.
 Scienza is simply one of the consumers of this service.

 The system consists of: